oxc-project/oxc/CONTRIBUTING.md

 cargo binstall just -y
 ```

-* `just` is a handy way to save and run project-specific commands
+[`just`](https://github.com/casey/just) is a handy way to save and run
+project-specific commands.
 To initialize all the required tools, run

 ```
 just init